-The experimental investigation by Mohammadyan-Yasouj & Ghaderi [71] involving WGP, basalt fiber, and carbon nanotubes is particularly intriguing as it examines the combined impact of multiple materials on the mechanical properties of concrete.
-Understanding the synergies between WGP and reinforcing materials contributes to a comprehensive comprehension of how these factors collectively influence tensile strength.
-Afshinnia Rangaraju's [72] assessment of the combined use of GWG powder and crushed glass aggregate in Portland cement concrete likely elucidates the intricate relationships between different forms of glass and their impact on concrete's tensile strength.
-Ahmed et al.'s [73] exploration of the coupled effect of WGP and glass fibers on the mechanical properties of concrete represents a step toward a more holistic understanding.
+The experimental investigation by Mohammadyan-Yasouj & Ghaderi [71] involving waste glass powder, basalt fibre, and carbon nanotubes is particularly intriguing as it examines the combined impact of multiple materials on the mechanical properties of concrete.
+Understanding the synergies between waste glass powder and reinforcing materials contributes to a comprehensive comprehension of how these factors collectively influence tensile strength.
+Afshinnia & Rangaraju's [72] assessment of the combined use of GWG powder and crushed glass aggregate in Portland cement concrete likely elucidates the intricate relationships between different forms of glass and their impact on concrete's tensile strength.
+Ahmed et al.'s [73] exploration of the coupled effect of waste glass powder and glass fibres on the mechanical properties of concrete represents a step towards a more holistic understanding.
 This study likely unveils how the synergy between waste glass components contributes to the overall enhancement of concrete properties, including tensile strength.

-4.2.3.
-Flexural strength
+4.2.3 Flexural Strength

 The incorporation of GWG significantly enhances the flexural strength of concrete, a key indicator of its ability to resist bending forces.
 GWG, exhibiting pozzolanic activity, reacts with calcium hydroxide to form additional cementitious compounds, resulting in a denser, cohesive microstructure that strengthens the concrete matrix.
 The particle size distribution of GWG is critical; finer particles effectively fill voids, improving particle packing and promoting superior interlocking.
-This filler effect minimizes voids, optimizes material cohesion, and enhances loadbearing capacity.
+This filler effect minimizes voids, optimizes material cohesion, and enhances load-bearing capacity.
 Furthermore, microstructural changes induced by GWG improve stress distribution and crystal arrangement, collectively elevating the concrete's flexural performance.

-The influence of GWG on the flexural strength of concrete has been investigated through various studies, each providing unique insights into the material's behavior under different conditions.
-The investigations conducted by Jiang et al. revealed that addition of glass powder negatively affected flexural strength and ranged between 4 MPa and 8 MPa [8].
-However, studies that accommodated glass powder with other materials prevented crack propagation and increased flexural strength, Orouji et al. [74] took an environmental approach, exploring the impact of glass powder and polypropylene fibers on the compressive and flexural strengths, toughness, and ductility of concrete.
-Hama et al. [75] specifically focused on the flexural behavior of reinforced concrete beams that incorporated WGP.
+The influence of GWG on the flexural strength of concrete has been investigated through various studies, each providing unique insights into the material's behaviour under different conditions.
+The investigations conducted by Jiang et al., revealed that addition of glass powder affected negatively for flexural strength and ranged between 4-8 MPa [8].
+However, studies that accommodated glass powder with other materials prevented crack propagation and increased flexural strength, Orouji et al. [74] took an environmental approach, exploring the impact of glass powder and polypropylene fibres on the compressive and flexural strengths, toughness, and ductility of concrete.
+Hama et al. [75] specifically focused on the flexural behaviour of reinforced concrete beams that incorporated waste glass powder.
 By concentrating on flexural aspects, this research contributes to understanding how GWG influences the bending strength of concrete elements.
-Ramakrishnan et al. [31] conducted an experimental study on the mechanical and durability properties of concrete, incorporating WGP and ground granulated blast furnace slag as SCMs.
+Ramakrishnan et al. [31] conducted an experimental study on the mechanical and durability properties of concrete, incorporating waste glass powder and ground granulated blast furnace slag as supplementary cementitious materials.
 This research likely sheds light on the combined impact of waste glass and other supplementary materials on flexural strength.
-Lu et al. [76] explored the combined use of WGP and cullet in architectural mortar, and although the focus might not be solely on flexural strength, architectural applications often demand materials with enhanced flexural performance.
+Lu et al. [76] explored the combined use of waste glass powder and cullet in architectural mortar, and although the focus might not be solely on flexural strength, architectural applications often demand materials with enhanced flexural performance.